 In the years since cloud computing was first introduced, it has continued to evolve into an increasingly versatile service.
 Users can scale their computing needs to match their demand, control and even customise workloads on-demand and measure and pay for the resources that they’re using.
 In this post, we discuss what the future holds for Cloud computing.

-As TechTarget says, “Cloud computing enables companies to consume competing resources as a utility — just like electricity — rather than having to build and maintain computing infrastructures in-house.”
+As TechTarget says, “Cloud computing enables companies to consume computing resources as a utility — just like electricity — rather than having to build and maintain computing infrastructures in-house.”

 Due to this seismic shift in the way companies allocate and ‘consume’ computing resources, the cloud is levelling the playing field between enterprise giants and small enterprises.
 Not so long ago, powerful, large-scale technology assets were limited to even larger organisations.
 With high levels of risk and investment involved, only the goliaths could adopt the newest hardware and the software that used it.
 In fact, few organizations or companies could access fast and infinitely scalable computing power.

 Now, however, you can access the latest and greatest in technology (with a low and predictable monthly cost,) you no longer need an Angel Investor or a pot of gold to make a mark in your industry.

-Here are 10 of the ways companies are using the cloud and how it’s changing their business for the better:
+10 ways companies are using the cloud and how it’s changing their business for the better: